-- This option isn't available for a policy with Guaranteed Insurability option (business events) or Business Safe Cover option. - If this policy is a flexi-linked policy under which flexi-linked Trauma Cover applies, this option can't apply to the flexi-linked life insured under this policy unless it applies to the life insured under the primary policy.
+- This option isn't available for a policy with Guaranteed Insurability option (business events) or Business Safe Cover option. - This option isn't available with split TPD. - If this policy is a flexi-linked policy under which flexi-linked Trauma Cover applies, this option can't apply to the flexi-linked life insured under this policy unless it applies to the life insured under the primary policy.